kitbagjs/query/docs/quick-start.md

 ## Caching

-Any other components that create a query for `fetchUser` with the same `id` arguments will share this cached response.
+Any other components that create a query for `searchCats` with the same `breed` argument will share this cached response.
 Learn more about [caching](/core-concepts/caching).

 ## Next Steps